RobertHue/DTrackPlugin/README.md

 ### TODO's:

 * Due to unity's popularity a port to it would be appreciated.
 But, do we really want to adapt to the engine all the time?
 Maybe the OpenXR standard (by Khronos Group) offers better opportunities.
 Standardize all of the VR devices.
+* Currently a port to SteamVR (by valve) is possible and viable, due SteamVR enabling Skeletal Input (see: https://steamcommunity.com/games/250820/announcements/detail/1690421280625220068)
+Also see https://partner.steamgames.com/vrlicensing and https://steamcommunity.com/app/507090/discussions/0/360671247404603033/ for further information (no royalties or fees).
+* Another Solution would be a port to OpenVR (https://github.com/ValveSoftware/openvr)

 * Request to Unreal that UPoseableMeshComponent needs a working Collision with other Meshes (static).
 * Request to Unreal that USkeletalMeshComponent needs a way to alter bone location and rotation inside the SkeletalMesh.